bartek1009x/RegLang-Specification/README.md

     println(x); -- the x variable can be accessed in r2 now, even though it wasn't originally allocated in r2 } -- the x variable will of course get deallocated when the r2 region ends }

 ```

+You'll probably be nesting a lot of regions when writing more complex programs.
+Since you manage memory with the way you write regions, you need to be careful with the structure of your code.
+To keep the code readable, remember to wrap code in functions where it makes sense.